plurb/Aetherwynn-Unstable-Isotopes/Aetherwynn/Classes/Magus/Magus Class.md

 ## Spellstrike
 *2nd-level Ability (Magus)*

 🔵 — If you have at least one free hand, you may choose a Magus Spell you know that meets the following criterea.
-If you do, then the next time you hit a creature with a *Melee Attack*, the Spell is cast as a ◻️, with the following specifications.
+If you do, then the next time you hit a creature with a *Melee Attack* this turn, the Spell is cast as a ◻️, with the following specifications.

-The Spell must meet the following critera:
+The Spell must meet the following criterea:
 * The Spell must have a "Casting Time" of 🔷 or 🔵.
 * The Spell must target a creature or point.
 * The Spell must require an *Attack*.